Fate: The Winx Saga: Controversy

 The series received backlash over the casting of Applebaum as Musa, who was coded as East Asian and whose character design was based on Lucy Liu, as well as the apparent replacement of Flora, who was coded as Latina and whose character design was based on Jennifer Lopez, with a new white character named Terra.

 In response to the backlash, Abigail Cowen said she was not involved in the casting but hoped that Flora would be introduced in the second season, saying "I do think diversity both in front of and behind the camera is vital and much-needed throughout the industry and internationally.
 So I think it's important that we are having these conversations."
 Brian Young has said Terra is the cousin of Flora, leaving Flora's inclusion in the show a possibility.
 Elisha Applebaum, who plays Musa, also addressed the controversy.
 "It's really sad to see that fans were upset with the casting.
 I wasn't involved in the casting but I hope that what they've seen and how I've portrayed Musa was to their liking," Elisha told Digital Spy.

 Responding to the backlash to the casting whitewashing, Iginio Straffi said that Rainbow S.p.A. demanded that the ethnic diversity of Winx Club be respected in the live-action adaptation, but that Netflix chose to make different casting choices.

 Tie-in media

 Novels

 On 2 February 2021, a novelization of the first season, titled The Fairies' Path, was released.
 It features bonus scenes and character backstories not seen on the show.
 It was written by Irish author Sarah Rees Brennan under the pen name Ava Corrigan.

 On 16 August 2022, another novel, titled Lighting the Fire, was released.
 It features an original story not seen in the show, set before the events of the first season.
 It was again written by Sarah Rees Brennan, this time under her real name.

-Comic books
+Graphic novels

-In February 2023, it was announced that Rainbow had partnered with American independent comic book publisher Mad Cave Studios to publish middle-grade and young adult graphic novels based on Winx Club and Fate: The Winx Saga, the first of which will be released in 2024.
+In February 2023, it was announced that Rainbow had partnered with American independent comic book publisher Mad Cave Studios to publish graphic novels based on the Winx brand.
+It was later specified that Mad Cave's young adult imprint Maverick would publish a series of graphic novels resuming the story of Fate: The Winx Saga after its unresolved cliffhanger.
+The first volume in the series, titled Dark Destiny, written by Olivia Cuartero-Briggs and illustrated by Christianne Gillenardo-Goudreau, was released as an ebook on 30 July 2024 and in paperback on 13 August.
+The second volume titled The Shadow War will be released on 22 July 2025.
+Cuartero-Briggs will return to write the story while Valeria Peri will take over as the illustrator.